-A2.3 Accounts prepared in accordance with EU-adopted IFRS are 'IAS accounts', and are within the scope of EU Regulation 1606/2002 (IAS Regulation).
-Where a qualifying entity prepares accounts in accordance with FRS 101, it prepares Companies Act accounts as referred to in section 395 of the Act.
-Those accounts must comply with the applicable provisions of Parts 15 and 16 of the Act and with the Regulations.
+A2.3 For companies, accounts prepared in accordance with EU-adopted IFRS are 'IAS accounts', and are within the scope of EU Regulation 1606/2002 (IAS Regulation).
+As stated in paragraph 4A of FRS 101, where a company prepares accounts in accordance with FRS 101, those accounts are Companies Act accounts and not IAS accounts as set out in section 395 of the Act.
+Therefore, those accounts must comply with the applicable provisions of Parts 15 and 16 of the Act and with the Regulations.